Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - The K-line tools left panel is vertically scrollable when content exceeds available height.
 - Implementation: sidebar container uses `h-full min-h-0 overflow-y-auto`.
 - File: `src/components/widget/components/Sidebar.jsx`

+## Cursor Menu (Crosshair/Pointer/Grab)

+- The three separate cursor-type buttons (Crosshair, Pointer, Grab) in the left sidebar are now combined into a single button that shows the currently selected cursor.
+Clicking it opens a small menu to choose among the three.
+- Improves clarity and reduces visual clutter in the toolbar while preserving the same functionality.
+- File: `src/components/widget/components/Sidebar.jsx`
+- Behavior: the selected option is persisted in the chart settings store and used by `UnifiedChart.jsx` to apply the cursor style.
+- Implementation details: the menu opens as a fixed-position popover anchored to the button with a high z-index so it reliably appears above chart overlays.
+Outside-click closes it.